 Mast Cell Tumors In Dogs: How Concerning Are They?

 Mast cell tumors can be a real unpleasant surprise for any dog owner.
-Learning that your dog has cancer is always a hard blow to take.
+Learning that your dog has cancer is always a tough blow.

 We had our scare when Yuna was diagnosed with a mast cell tumor about a month ago, in mid-October of 2019.

-We’ll go over a quick overview of what mast cell tumors are, what you can do about it, and whether or not you should be concerned.
+We’ll go over a quick overview of what mast cell tumors are, what you can do about it, and how concerned you should be.

 Because even though we hope our dogs are forever healthy and wagging their tails with delight, health issues are an unfortunate reality.
 It’s best to be well-informed of them during or even before your dog gets sick.